How do I plan for behaviour support?

 Target goals and strategies

 The student may be displaying inappropriate/disruptive behaviours which need to be redirected into more positive or desired behaviours.
 The student (and parent) should be consulted within the design of target goals and strategies to achieve them (DOCX 70KB).

-Individual behaviour plans (DOCX 70KB) provide a summary which outlines individualised information about the student and their needs including presenting behaviours, strengths, support strategies, useful language, reinforcement strategies and context.
+The behaviour scaffold (DOCX 70KB) provides a summary that outlines individualised information about the student and their needs including presenting behaviours, strengths, support strategies, useful language, reinforcement strategies and context.